-The weighted interest rate on kuna deposits without a currency clause fell slightly in September and stood at 1.73%.
-The weighted interest rate on up to three-month kuna time deposits fell considerably - from 4.83% in August to 3.87% in September.
-The weighted interest rate on foreign currency deposits fell slightly in September and stood at 2.45%.
-The weighted interest rate on foreign currency time deposits was down slightly to 2.69% in September.
+The weighted interest rate on kuna deposits without a currency clause remained almost the same in March, standing at 1.75%, and the weighted interest rate on kuna time deposits maturing in 3 months fell to 3.81%.
+The weighted interest rate on foreign currency time deposits, which stood at 2.46% in February, dipped to 2.44% in March, thus returning to its level at the beginning of the year.